gbv/coli-conc-server/README.md

 **Things to note before committing a new or edited service:**

 - Make sure the service name is unique.
-Duplicate names can cause issues with the reverse proxy.
+Duplicate names **will cause issues** with the reverse proxy.
   - You can run `./src/check.js` to check for this issue.
 - Make sure all services that need to be accessible via the proxy are in the correct (nginx) network.
 - Ideally, set up a local test environment to check whether things work before actually committing a change.